Abnormality Prediction and Forecasting of Laboratory Values from Electrocardiogram Signals Using Multimodal Deep Learning: Discussion

 \heading{Physiological groups and their relationship with ECG Data} The ability to predict various laboratory abnormalities from ECG data is clinically significant as it reflects underlying physiological changes.
 Cardiac markers such as NTproBNP, creatinine, and creatine kinase are directly related to heart stress and injury, with ECG changes providing insight into these conditions.
 Renal markers like urea nitrogen, creatinine, and calcium can cause cardiac function disturbances due to fluid and electrolyte imbalances, making ECG prediction plausible \cite{boudoulas2017cardio}.
 Hematological values, including hemoglobin, hematocrit, and RDW, are linked to blood disorders affecting cardiac function, which can be mirrored in ECG changes.
 Metabolic markers such as bicarbonate and anion gap influence cardiac function through disturbances like acidosis or alkalosis, detectable by ECG.
 Immunological parameters like iron binding and lymphocytes may indirectly affect cardiac health through systemic inflammation, which can be reflected in ECG patterns \cite{swirski2018cardioimmunology}.
 Finally, coagulation markers like INR PT and PT are essential for assessing bleeding and clotting risks, with their abnormalities potentially causing ECG changes due to associated cardiac stress.

-\heading{Clinical relevance and applications} The model's ability to predict abnormal lab values in the estimation not only for laboratory values commonly associated with cardiac diseases mirrors the ability to infer hints on non-cardiac conditions from the ECG \cite{strodthoff2024prospects}.
-The monitoring aligns with prior work highlighting the added diagnostic value of ECG waveforms for deterioration task \cite{alcaraz2024mdsedmultimodaldecisionsupport}.
-Nevertheless, the prediction of anomalous lab values represents a prediction task with a well-defined ground truth which makes it a relevant case for algorithmic benchmarking.
-Clinical implications of predicting laboratory values from ECG data, such as potential benefits in patient monitoring, early diagnosis, treatment personalization, and faster and low-cost diagnoses.
-As example, predicting electrolyte imbalances (such as potassium and calcium) from ECG data can enable early detection of arrhythmias, allowing timely interventions in emergency or ICU settings.
-Additionally, predicting NTproBNP levels can aid in the early diagnosis and monitoring of heart failure, especially in remote monitoring or routine check-ups, enabling preventive action.
+\heading{Clinical relevance and applications} The model's ability to predict abnormal laboratory values in the abnormality prediction not only for laboratory values commonly associated with cardiac diseases mirrors the ability to infer hints on non-cardiac conditions from the ECG \cite{ceasovschih2024electrocardiogram}.
+The abnormality forecasting aligns with prior work highlighting the added diagnostic value of ECG waveforms for deterioration task \cite{alcaraz2024mdsedmultimodaldecisionsupport}.
+Nevertheless, the prediction of anomalous laboratory values represents a prediction task with a well-defined ground truth which makes it a relevant case for algorithmic benchmarking.
+Clinical implications of predicting laboratory values from ECG data, such as potential benefits in patient risk identification \cite{oloyede2024identifying}, patient monitoring for adverse drug events \cite{oloyede2025predicting}, enhanced performance for early diagnosis \cite{alcaraz2024explainable}, treatment personalization, and enhanced performance for faster and low-cost diagnoses \cite{alcaraz2025electrocardiogram}.
+As an example, predicting electrolyte imbalances (such as potassium and calcium) from ECG data can enable early detection of arrhythmias, allowing timely interventions in emergency or ICU settings.
+Additionally, predicting NTproBNP levels can aid in the early diagnosis and monitoring of heart failure, especially in remote monitoring or routine check-ups, enabling preventive action \cite{chami2022point}.
 Creatinine predictions from ECG could provide early insights into renal function, aiding in the detection of kidney dysfunction in outpatient or home care settings, preventing further damage through earlier referrals.